TamMelPer/Predict2021/README.md

 - A fun [video tutorial](https://www.youtube.com/watch?v=B3Fbujmgo60&t=5719s) to build a food log.
 - The 'Learn Ruby on Rails' course in Codecademy.

-I will now be attempting to deploy to Heroku.
+I have deployed to Heroku so please visit https://predict2021.herokuapp.com/ to see my friend's predictions and do add one or more of your own.

+HAPPY NEW YEAR 2021!